ub-math/exam_guides/docs/index.md

     <div class="row">
       <div class="col-lg">
         <h4>Correct camera view</h4>
         <p>This is how that the view from a camera should look.
-The student, the work surface, and the computer
+The student, the entire work surface, and the computer
-          screen
-          are clearly visible.</p>
+          screen are clearly visible.</p>
       </div>
       <div class="col-lg">
         <img style='width:500px;' src="./assets/images/camera_view_correct.png" />